Chris Patten: Honours

 In the 1998 New Year Honours, Patten was appointed a member of the Order of the Companions of Honour (CH).
 Patten was appointed Knight Companion of the Order of the Garter (KG) in April 2023 by King Charles III.

-In November 2016 Patten was made a Commander of the Legion of Honour, and was presented with the insignia by Sylvie Bermann, the French ambassador to the United Kingdom, at Kensington Palace Gardens.
+In 2004, he was awarded the insignia of Grand Officer of the Order of the Star of Romania.
+In 2005, he was bestowed the First Class of the Order of the Cross of Terra Mariana of Estonia.
+In November 2016, Patten was made a Commander of the Legion of Honour, and was presented with the insignia by Sylvie Bermann, the French ambassador to the United Kingdom, at Kensington Palace Gardens..
+In 2025, he was conferred the Grand Cordon of the Order of the Rising Sun in recognition of his distinguished contribution to strengthening relations between Japan and the United Kingdom.

 Awards

-In 2003 Patten was awarded an honorary LL.D. degree from the University of Bath.
-In September 2005 he was elected a Distinguished Honorary Fellow of Massey College in the University of Toronto (the only person so elected except for the Chancellor of the University of Cambridge, the University of Edinburgh, and Prince Philip, Duke of Edinburgh) as well as receiving an honorary D.S.Litt. degree from the University of Trinity College, Toronto and an honorary D.Litt. degree from the University of Ulster.
-In March 2009, Patten received the title Doctor honoris causa by South East European University.
+In 2003, Patten was awarded an honorary Doctor of Laws (LLD) degree from the University of Bath.
+In September 2005, he was elected a Distinguished Honorary Fellow of Massey College in the University of Toronto (the only person so elected except Prince Philip, Duke of Edinburgh; he also received an honorary Doctor of Sacred Letters (DSLitt) degree from the University of Trinity College, Toronto, and an honorary Doctor of Letters (DLitt) degree from the University of Ulster.
+In March 2009, Patten received the title Doctor honoris causa from South East European University.